 A beautiful Pit Bull named Ginger playing with her “mom’s” niece with a very WET Frisbee toy!
 Since Ginger loves to play “toss and retrieve” with a tennis ball in the pool, she was always taking on water as she brought the ball back.
-Her “mom,” Laura, of California, was very concerned with Dry Drowning or Secondary Drowning, which occurs, both in children and dogs, generally AFTER they have left the pool.
+Her “mom,” Laura, of California, was very concerned with Dry Drowning or Secondary Drowning, which occur, both in children and dogs, generally AFTER they have left the pool.
 With so-called dry drowning, water never reaches the lungs.
-Instead, breathing in water causes your dogchild’s vocal cords to spasm and close up.
+Instead, breathing in water causes your dog or child’s vocal cords to spasm and close up.
 That shuts off his airways, making it hard to breathe.
-You would start to notice those signs right away — it wouldn’t happen out of the blue days later.
+You would start to notice those signs right away — it would not happen “out of the blue” days later.